zhanylturtemirova/DigKol/README.md

   - What if members who didn't vote want to join later?
   - What if members who didn't vote want to use already built shared assets?
 How paid members will be compensated?

-  - How to enroll money?
+  - How to enroll money as a community member?
-  - How to get your money back?
+  - How to get your money back as a community member?
   - How to pass ownership right from member A to member A's family?